-Changing Lives and Sharing Places (CLASP): The City has engaged the services of a professional outreach team trained in how to approach and assess the needs of homeless individuals.
-You can help by calling the CLASP team at 310-487-0313 and provide the location and description of the homeless individual.
+Beverly Hills Outreach Team (BHOT): The City has engaged the services of a professional outreach team trained in how to approach and assess the needs of homeless individuals.
+You can help by calling the BHOT team at 310-487-0313 and provide the location and description of the homeless individual.

-Watch this video for an overview of the CLASP team’s work
+Watch this video for an overview of the BHOT team’s work

 Join the Beverly Hills Homeless Collaboration:

 - Meets the second Tuesday of every month to assist homeless individuals in Beverly Hills.
 The BHHC has worked collaboratively to make a difference since October 2010.
-Anyone interested in attending should contact Jim Latta, Human Services Administrator at 310-285-1006.
+Anyone interested in attending should contact the Human Services Office at 310-285-1006.